The Little Mermaid (franchise): Crew

-Animated films
+Animated feature films

 The Little Mermaid

 The Little Mermaid is the original film of the franchise.
 It was produced by Walt Disney Animation Studios, and was released to theaters on November 17, 1989, by Walt Disney Pictures.
 It was directed by Ron Clements and John Musker, and produced by Musker and Howard Ashman.
 The film was a critical and commercial success.
-The Little Mermaid is the 28th Disney animated feature film and belongs to an era known as the Disney Renaissance.
+The Little Mermaid belongs to an era known as the Disney Renaissance.
 It is based on Hans Christian Andersen's 1837 fairy tale of the same name.
 In 2022, The Little Mermaid was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 The Little Mermaid II: Return to the Sea

 The Little Mermaid II: Return to the Sea is a direct-to-video sequel to the first film.
 It was released by Walt Disney Studios Home Entertainment on VHS in the United States on September 19, 2000.
 It was directed by Jim Kammerud and Brian Smith, and produced by Leslie Hough and David Lovegren.
 In 2006, the film was bundled together with the original film in the Region 2 release.
 The original DVD release has been discontinued.
 A special edition DVD with a deleted song, "Gonna Get My Wish", and a new game was released on December 16, 2008.
-Unlike its predecessor, The Little Mermaid II: Return to the Sea received generally negative reviews from critics, with the criticism reserved for the film being a repetition of the first film.
+Unlike its predecessor, The Little Mermaid II: Return to the Sea received generally negative reviews from critics, with the criticism reserved for the film being a repetition of the first film, but the character of Melody was praised.